raghavkhosla/Project3/README.md

  Run the project by using index.html

 ## Project description
+ This Calendar Project is JavaScript based.

+ Day/week/month view provided.

+ An easy way to integrate with database.

  The project covers Web programming using Bootstrap and JavaScript.

  The code of this project has been optimized for readability.